-Tom Guncik enters his sixth season as assistant coach of the GW Men's Rowing team.
+Tom Guncik enters his seventh season as assistant coach of the GW Men's Rowing team.
 His primary responsibility is coaching the freshman rowers.
 He also plays a major role in recruiting.

 The GW freshmen eights have amassed a 16-10 head-to-head record, three Southern Intercollegiate Rowing Association (SIRA) Championships, one EARC Grand Final appearance and two top-ten finishes at the Intercollegiate Rowing Association (IRA) National Championship in Guncik's five seasons with the program.